theo-gk/xml-feed-for-skroutz-for-woocommerce/README.txt

 - Choose between long and short descriptions for product display.
 If one description is empty, the other is used as fallback.
 - Use the new native WooCommerce v9.2+ field for EAN/Barcode, or let this plugin create a new custom field for you.
 - Select multiple attributes for manufacturer, color, and size fields.
+- Select a Manufacturer from a product attribute, or native "WooCommerce Brands", or even 3rd-party plugins like "Perfect Brands for WooCommerce" (by quadlayers).
+If no manufacturer info exists on a product, a default value "OEM" will be used to comply with Skroutz requirements.
 - Skroutz availability management at global level, and at the product/variation level.
 - Select the attributes to include in the product name from the plugin settings.
 - Add a fixed shipping rate.